shortstheory/shortstheory.github.io/README.md

 <input type="checkbox" class="sidebar-checkbox" id="sidebar-checkbox" checked>
 ```

 Using Liquid you can also conditionally show the sidebar open on a per-page basis.
-For example, here's how you could have it open on the homepage only:
+For example, here\'s how you could have it open on the homepage only:

 ```html
 <input type="checkbox" class="sidebar-checkbox" id="sidebar-checkbox" {% if page.title =="Home" %}checked{% endif %}>